nn4ip/polyite/README.md

   The last three steps include the source code of the bindings into the generated library.

-### Wrapper for the isl Scala Bindings
+  6. Wrapper for the isl Scala Bindings
   This subproject makes the isl Scala bindings accessible to Polyite.

-  1. Clone the repository:
   ```bash
   cd ${POLYITE_ROOT}
   git clone https://github.com/stganser/scala-isl-utils.git